OnixClient-Scripts/OnixClient_Scripts/README.md

 **To use:**

-make sure you have the readfile.lua in the lib folder
+make sure you have the readfile.lua in the lib folder.

 **In the module files have:**